camohe90/platziretoDNFT/README.md

 ## Examples

-Next, you can find two contracts using an [IPFS](https://www.pinata.cloud/) for storage images and, metadata.
-Also, [Keepers](https://keepers.chain.link/) to change dynamically the DNFT
+Next, you can find two contracts as solution to this Challenge using an [IPFS](https://www.pinata.cloud/) for storage images and, metadata.
+Also, [Keepers](https://keepers.chain.link/) to change dynamically the DNFT.

 <details>